cascafico/OSM-FVGPharmacies/README.md

 # OSM-FVGPharmacies - data preparation for Openstreetmap import

+IMPORTANT: import has been suspended since source dataset coordinates seems inaccurate

+## refining

-pharmacies are ofted duplicate due to change in operator and not purging older ones (need filtering by "DATAFINEVALIDITA")
+Pharmacy records are often duplicated due to change in operator and not purging older ones (need filtering by "DATAFINEVALIDITA")

 csv from MISA needs some string adjustment, which has to be performed by Qgis
 - unuseful field removal